Blog Layout

 Richard H. Driehaus Foundation Preservation Award, Preservation Project of the Year

 The Reliance Building, designed by John Welborn Root and Charles B. Atwood of D.H.
 Burnham & Company, and constructed in 1895, is recognized as the precursor of the modern glass and steel high-rise buildings.
-The Reliance Building is a National Historic Landmark and listed on the National Register of Historic Places.
+The Reliance Building is a National Historic Landmark and is listed on the National Register of Historic Places.

 WASHINGTON, D.C.